Docking (animal): Pigs

 Results of tail docking a piglet at Iowa Select Farms, taken by Mercy for Animals in 2011.
 Tail-docking is intended to prevent the injuries that can occur when pigs bite each other's tails.
 Without anesthesia, it causes acute trauma and pain.

 Tail-docking in pigs is typically carried out without anesthetic when the piglet is three to four days old, causing acute trauma and pain.
 Commercially raised domestic pigs kept in close quarters have their tails docked to prevent chewing or biting each other's tails.
 Pig producers in Brazil and Thailand have stopped tail docking for animal welfare reasons.
 Routine tail-docking without anesthesia has been illegal in the EU since 1994.
 The Council Directive 2008/120/EC of 18 December 2008 laying down minimum standards for the protection of pigs prohibited all tail-docking of pigs in the EU.
 Finland and Sweden have banned and eliminated tail-docking on the member state level, but in the rest of the EU, routine illegal tail-docking of pigs has been continuing with impunity, as pig farmers argue that they do not manage to prevent tail-biting by implementing recommended measures.

-The practice also continues among large US pig producers.